 - Example 3: There's a 25% chance that the attack on M fails.
 If A is friendly, the attack fails outright.
 If A is hostile, the attack is redirected to A.

 The message given when an attack fails due to a friendly monster blocking your attack is less than informative:

 Immobile and/or neutral monsters like bushes and toadstools are treated like mobile, hostile monsters when determining whether they block an attack.
 Reaching attacks may be freely made through inanimate statues with no penalty.
 However, reaching attacks may not be made through trees or iron grates.

 - Even when you consider the 50% failure rate of attacks made through friendly units, reach attacks can be extremely useful for characters with access to summoned or permanent allies.
-When dealing with monsters capable of casting Banish or Malmutate, letting your summoned units block the enemy's line of fire while you poke it from the back row is a perfectly reasonable behavior.
+When dealing with monsters capable of casting dangerous enchantments like Banish or Malmutate, letting your summoned units block the enemy's line of fire while you poke it from the back row is a perfectly valid strategy.

 - If you can both move and attack faster than your enemy can move, it's possible to kite opponents with reaching melee attacks.
 Simply flee the enemy until you're two spaces away, then stab at the enemy until it closes the gap.
 Repeat until the enemy is dead.
 Centaurs are particularly good at this, as they move faster than most opponents and aren't restricted from wielding powerful two-handed weapons.
-Reach kiting obviously only works on monsters without ranged attacks.
+Do note that reach-kiting doesn't work on monsters with ranged attacks.